ramdal/Simple-Speaker-Timer/README.md

 # Simple-Speaker-Timer
-Two HTML files act as timer controller and display on a local machine with 2 monitor outputs
+Two HTML files act as timer controller and display on a local machine with multiple monitor outputs

 Assumptions:
 -A browser and permissions that supports the localStorage API (HTML 5)